Today's tram updates as Blackpool Transport cancels more services to Starr Gate, Bispham and Fleetwood

-A number of tram journeys between Starr Gate, Little Bispham and Fleetwood have been cancelled today (Tuesday, November 16) due to an ongoing shortage of drivers.
+More tram journeys have been cancelled between Starr Gate, Little Bispham and Fleetwood today (Thursday, November 18) due to an ongoing shortage of drivers.

-Blackpool Transport said it has cancelled 12 of its evening services as it struggles with an ongoing driver shortage.
+Eight services have been cancelled for this evening, as Blackpool Transport struggles to find staff to run its fleet of trams.

+Yesterday (Wednesday, November 17), the crew shortage led the Council-owned operator to axe 18 of its services between Blackpool and Fleetwood.

 8.00pm - Starr Gate to Fleetwood